 Scalable Vector Graphics (SVG) images are quickly becoming one of the most popular image formats for displaying logos on websites.

 SVG allows you to use images with small file sizes that can scale to any visual size without losing quality.
-This makes them very useful for images that need to shown on very small and very large screens.
+This makes them very useful for images that need to be shown on very small and very large screens.

 SVG files are also SEO-friendly because they use XML text files that can be crawled by search engines.